sixthkrum/joystick-lib/README.md

 Makefile:

+sudo make : compiles the local library files

-sudo make
+sudo make install : installs the library to the system

-sudo make clean
+sudo make clean : deletes local compiled library

+sudo make uninstall : uninstalls the library from the system